 If someone is constantly calling you, texting you, and even showing up at your house after an act of abuse, you might just have the circumstances that support getting a restraining order.
 Not everything totally qualifies someone for filing for one, which is why these types of protective orders must be presented in a court of law in front of a judge for approval.

-If you’re unsure about whether or not your circumstances would benefit from having a restraining order in place, this post may be able to help you understand what steps to take next.
+If you’re unsure about whether or not your circumstances would benefit from having a restraining order in place, our Walnut Creek domestic violence law firm may be able to help you understand what steps to take next.

 Act(s) of Physical Violence

 If you have been a victim of physical violence from another person once or even multiple times and can prove that in a court of law, you have a great chance of having your restraining order approved by a local judge.

 Sometimes, the act of violence doesn’t even have to have taken place yet.
 A threat to harm you or your loved ones can be enough to prove that the abuser is a threat to you and your family’s safety.
 A restraining order can prohibit the abuser from harming, contacting, harassing, threatening or communicating with you or your family.
 It may also force him to move out of your home (a “kick-out”), prevent them from owning a firearm, and even force him to stay away from your home, work, school, and vehicle.

 If you’ve been a victim of constant degradation or unreasonable control, you know the toll that emotional abuse can have on your mentality.
 It can affect your confidence, your feeling of worthiness for everything you deserve in this world, and even your ability to care for family members appropriately, like if you have children.
 When this type of abuse is so prevalent that it’s affecting your performance at work or your ability to manage life daily, you should consider getting a restraining order.